brentcroft/pi-cam-object-detection-service/README.md

 One sample SSD Mobilenet PPN graph is provided as an arbitrary working example.

-Other SSD MobileNet graphs are available from: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+Other SSD MobileNet graphs are available: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

 See the readme file in **./kit** for further information.